 Please contact us for a tailor-made recommendation.

-The Kilimanjaro routes with the highest summit success chance are those with the best altitude profile so that you can acclimatize to the thin air before attempting your final summit push.
+The Kilimanjaro routes with the highest summit success rates are those with the best altitude profile so that you can acclimatize to the thin air before attempting your final summit push.
 Climbing high during the day and sleeping low at night is ideal.
 Furthermore, it's important to ascend slowly over multiple days so that your body has more time to get used to the high altitude.

 8-day Machame, 8-day Lemosho, 8-day Grand Traverse and 9-day Northern Circuit (including acclimatization hike to Lava Tower) are all excellent routes for altitude acclimatization that allow you to hike high, sleep low and ascend slowly over multiple days.
 With the right preparation and the right guide, these routes all have a summit success chance of close to 100%.